fabric8-launcher/launcher-booster-catalog/README.md

 ------ | -----------
-name | The name of the Booster description | (Optional) A longer description for the Booster gitRepo | The Git repository location URL gitRef | The Git reference (tag/branch/SHA1) ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher metadata/version | If the Booster supports versions then this is the name that will be shown in the UI metadata/runsOn | (Optional) A single cluster type or a list of cluster types where this booster can run.
+name | The name of the Booster description | (Optional) A longer description for the Booster ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher source/git/url | The Git repository location URL source/git/ref | The Git reference (tag/branch/SHA1) metadata/version/name | If the Booster supports versions then this is the name that will be shown in the UI metadata/runsOn | (Optional) A single cluster type or a list of cluster types where this booster can run.
 A type can be prefixed with `!` to negate the option: the booster will _not_ run on clusters of that type.
 Special values `all` and `none` indicate the booster will run everywhere or nowhere respectively. metadata/buildProfile | (Optional) The Maven profile that should be activated in the booster's `pom.xml` file